-On August 10, 2010, Pfizer entered into a \$30 million short-term supply agreement with the Ministry of Health of Brazil pursuant to which Protalix and Pfizer have provided taliglucerase alfa to the Brazilian Ministry of Health for the treatment of Gaucher patients.
+On August 10, 2010, Pfizer entered into a \$30 million short-term supply agreement with the Brazilian Ministry of Health pursuant to which Protalix and Pfizer have provided taliglucerase alfa to the Brazilian Ministry of Health for the treatment of Gaucher patients.
 During the remainder of 2010 and the first quarter of 2011, we and Pfizer completed the supply of products deliverable under the short-term supply agreement.
 During 2011, Pfizer recorded an allowance for sales returns in connection with the supply agreement because the Brazilian Ministry of Health requested that Pfizer consider the replacement of certain vials that might expire during 2012.
 Revenue, net of allowance for sales returns, generated from the Brazilian Ministry of Health was recorded by Pfizer, and we recorded our share of such revenues in accordance with the terms and conditions of the Pfizer Agreement.
 As such vials are replaced, revenues are recorded upon the supply of the replaced vials, and if it is determined that there is no longer a need for the replacement of vials, the allowance will be reversed and the revenues will be recognized accordingly.
-During July 2012, we and Pfizer resupplied a portion of the returned vials for which an allowance for return was made during 2011.
-The total gross value of the resupplied vials is approximately \$6.5 million and is expected to be recognized and recorded by Pfizer during the third quarter of 2012.
-We expect to recognize our share of such revenue in accordance with the terms of the Pfizer Agreement.
+During the third quarter of 2012, we and Pfizer resupplied a portion of the returned vials for which an allowance for return was made during 2011 and, as a result, Pfizer reversed the allowance related to such resupplied vials.
 In addition, we and the Ministry of Health of Brazil are in discussions relating to a possible long-term supply agreement that contemplates, among other matters, providing certain components of our manufacturing technology to the Brazilian Ministry of Health for implementation by it in Brazil.
 We are currently unable to assess whether these discussions will result in an agreement and we can make no assurance that we will be able to enter into such an agreement on favorable terms, if at all.
-In any
+In any event, we do not expect to supply the Brazilian Ministry of Health taliglucerase alfa until we receive marketing approval of taliglucerase alfa from ANVISA, if at all.